In my previous article, Would You Use A Reusable Menstrual Pad?

 Sea Sponge Tampons

 Not entirely re-usable, but still more sustainable than disposable tampons, sea sponges can be used for 3-5 cycles.
 They are used like a tampon.
-You moisten them with clean water before use, insert, leave for 4-6 hours akin to a regular tampon, and then remove and rinse out with water before reinserting.
+You moisten them with clean water before use, insert, leave for 4-6 hours similar to a regular tampon, and then remove and rinse out with water before inserting again.

 - Activity.
 You can swim, shower, bathe, be as active as you like (even *ahem* “do the deed” should you feel so inclined) whilst wearing a sea sponge.
 They are as versatile as a tampon (or even moreso).